-Any new facilities in the monitoring universe will be visited by the Compliance Monitor to establish classification at the earliest possible time.
-If the Compliance Monitor is unable to visit the facility within a week of notification of the new facility, the local District Liaison will be asked to conduct a visit within the week to establish classification.
+Any new facilities in the monitoring universe will be visited by the Designated State Agency to establish classification within 30 days.
 A certification for classification form can also be sent to the facility for them to self-report.
 See Attachment C for a sample Classification Certification form.

-Reported changes to the classification of existing facilities will be verified by the Compliance Monitor, and updated on the Compliance Monitoring Universe as needed.
+Reported changes to the classification of existing facilities will be verified by the Designated State Agency, and updated on the Compliance Monitoring Universe as needed.